-- liaise with delivery program partners leading up to and during planned watering events to assess hydrological and weather forecasts and real time conditions and adjust or abort action if necessary - where possible, improve knowledge through risk-based or event-based monitoring and apply learnings from one system to other systems for adaptive management - facilitate incident reporting and response throughout the year and ensure that actions are undertaken by VEWH or program partners as required.

-Some communities and stakeholders do not support the Victorian environmental watering program.
+liaise with delivery program partners leading up to and during planned watering events to assess hydrological and weather forecasts and real time conditions and adjust or abort action if necessary where possible, improve knowledge through risk-based or event-based monitoring and apply learnings from one system to other systems for adaptive management facilitate incident reporting and response throughout the year and ensure that actions are undertaken by the VEWH or program partners as required.
+Strategic communication and engagement strategy, supported by fit-for-purpose key messages about the environmental watering program, informed by findings from social research into Victorians' knowledge, attitudes and perceptions of environmental water.
+Support coordinated communications and engagement activities across the environmental watering program with program partners.
+Support waterway managers to undertake engagement with their communities as required and to communicate planned actions and their objectives.
+Annual work plan in place to ensure adequate resources are available for each task and the right mix between strategic and operational activities.
+Annual review of the corporate plan and core business outputs and initiatives.
+Risk Management Framework effectively planned and implemented.